 This build is perfectly suited for 1080p gaming, it’ll handle most AAA titles on at least high settings while putting out 60fps+.
 Less intensive games (CS:GO, DoTA2, etc) will run absolutely flawlessly.
 Keep in mind that the price above is for the core components only, you will still need an operating system, and any other peripherals you don’t currently have.

-The motherboard in this build is a great little mATX unit from MSI that runs the H110 chipset.
-It gives us support for all of the features we need with room to expand down the line, including 4x SATA3 ports, 4x USB 3.0 / 2x USB 2.0, integrated audio and a built-in ethernet controller for wired internet connections.
+The motherboard in this build is a great little mATX unit from MSI that runs the B250 chipset.
+It gives us support for all of the features we need with room to expand down the line, including 6x SATA3 ports, 4x USB 3.0 / 2x USB 2.0, support for 2400MHz RAM, integrated audio and a built-in ethernet controller for wired internet connections.

 8GB of RAM is really all you need for a dedicated gaming PC, so that’s exactly what this build has.
 8GB from Crucial’s Ballistix Sport LT line is going to serve you well while gaming and going with a single stick in a build like this just makes it easier to add more RAM later on.